Myron G. Barlow

-Myron G. Barlow (May 1870 in Ionia – 14 August 1937 in Étaples) was an American figurative painter known for his paintings of the lives of rural French women.
+Myron G. Barlow (1870 – 1937) was an American figurative painter known for his paintings of the lives of rural French women.
 A gold medalist in international art exhibitions, he had a home at the Etaples art colony (the colony a place in France in which American artists converged before World War 1).
 He was friend to Henry Ossawa Tanner.
 He also remained a resident of Detroit.